-In terms of cumulative rainfall recorded within the URS, the average intra-seasonal totals collected at Divo and Gagnoa stations (874 mm and 843 mm respectively) are well above the threshold totals required by the cocoa tree.
+In terms of rainfall totals recorded within the URS, we have shown that the average intra-seasonal totals collected at Divo and Gagnoa stations (respectively 874 mm and 843 mm) are well above the threshold totals required by the cocoa tree during the useful rainy season.
 Nevertheless, we note a worrying trend towards a reduction in these accumulations after breaks (701 mm after compared to 1168 mm before in Divo and 826 mm after compared to 886 mm before in Gagnoa).
-This ability to regress is confirmed by [26] who, by analyzing the sub-period 1978-2007 noted that rainfall averages tended to become insufficient (less than 700 mm) to meet the cocoa tree's water needs.
+This ability to regress is confirmed by [50] who, by analyzing the sub-period 1978-2007 noted that rainfall averages tended to become insufficient (less than 700mm) to meet the cocoa tree's water needs.
 Indeed, the latter discovered very low average rainfall totals (only 164.7 mm in Divo and 652.1 mm in Gagnoa).

 For the maximum dry sequences of URS, the respective averages after breaks are only 9 and 8 days in Divo and Gagnoa.
 In addition, during the post-rupture period there are only 5% of years in Divo and 2% of years in Gagnoa that have maximum dry sequences exceeding 20 days without rain that could be harmful to cocoa tree productivity.
-Similarly, the increase in post-rupture intra-seasonal dry-season sequences [35] of only one day during the useful rainy season is not likely to disturb the flowering of cocoa trees.
+Similarly, the increase in post-rupture intra-seasonal dry-season sequences [58] of only one day during the useful rainy season is not likely to disturb the flowering of cocoa trees.